R91Shivam/ros2_yolov5_depth_detection/README.md

-# ros2-yolov5-depth-detection
+# ros2_yolov5_depth_detection
-A ROS 2 Humble project for real-time object detection using YOLOv5 and depth estimation using Intel RealSense D455.
+A ROS 2 Humble project for real-time object detection using YOLOv5 and depth estimation using Intel RealSense D435i.

+This project uses Intel RealSense D435i camera to detect the name of various objcets and their distance / depth from the camera sensor.
+It has predefined classes for the objcets and has scope to focus on just any object for example if only person or just the vehicle has to be detected and could give the distance of the required object.

 ## The node subscribes to:
-- /camera/color/image_raw
+- camera/camera/color/image_raw
-- /camera/depth/image_rect_raw
+- camera/camera/depth/image_rect_raw

 ## And Publishes:
 - Bounding boxes + Labels(OpenCV window)